neo-project/docs/en-us/node/network-protocol.md

       |<= 0xffffffff|5|0xfe + uint32|
       |> 0xffffffff|9|0xff + uint64|

-   + varstr：variable length string, consisting of variable length integer followed by strings.
-String encoded by UTF8.
+   + varstr：variable length string, consisting of variable length integer followed by strings encoded by UTF8.

       |Size|Field|DataType|Description|
       |---|---|---|---|
       |?|length|variant|The length of a string in bytes|
       |length|string|uint8[length]|string itself|

-   + array：The array consists of a variable length integer followed by a sequence of elements.
+   + array：An array consists of a variable length integer followed by a sequence of elements.

 1. Fixed-point Number

-   Data in Antshares such as amount or price are 64 bit fixed-point number and the precision of decimal part is 10<sup>-8</sup>，range：[-2<sup>63</sup>/10<sup>8</sup>, +2<sup>63</sup>/10<sup>8</sup>)
+   Data in Antshares such as amount or price are 64 bit fixed-point numbers and the precision of decimal part is 10<sup>-8</sup>，range：[-2<sup>63</sup>/10<sup>8</sup>, +2<sup>63</sup>/10<sup>8</sup>)

 Data Type
 -------

 1. Block Chain

    The block chain is a kind of logical structure, which is connected in series with a one-way linked list.
-It is used to store the data of the whole network, such as transactions or assets.
+It is used to store the data of the whole network such as transactions or assets.

 1. Block